LuisR-jpg/Artificial-Intelligence---UP/Courses and Miscellaneous/Research/MechanismBalancing.md

 Optimize the ***shaking force*** and ***shaking moment*** variables.

 The target mechanism has six bars.
+15 variables.

 ## To do